Chetank90/Tableau-Dashboard/README.md

 # Tableau-Dashboard
-Created a visually interactive and informative dashboard that will  help in understanding the sales figures better.
-The dashboard is  easy to navigate and understand, with charts, graphs, and tables
+Developed an engaging and informative dashboard designed to enhance the understanding of sales figures.
+The dashboard is user-friendly and intuitive, featuring charts, graphs, and tables for easy navigation and interpretation.